conflictpatterns/conflictpatterns/PDC24.md

 ---
 layout: page
-title:  Postdoc in Conflict Research with Focus on Forecasting and Machine Learning
+title:  Research fellow (Postdoc) in Conflict Research with Focus on Forecasting and Machine Learning
 ---

 The holder of the position will contribute to a project that uses machine-learning methods to forecast interstate and civil wars (see [conflictpatterns.com](http://www.conflictpatterns.com)).
 The team member will, among other: